 Two stocks of scarlet king crab are managed under this FMP, AI scarlet king crab and EBS scarlet king crab.
 No surveys are conducted, nor are any estimates of population abundance made for scarlet king crabs in the Aleutian Islands; consequently, stock status and distribution are not well known.
 There is little stock assessment data and the stock appears small and geographically limited to deep-water areas.
 Scarlet king crabs are associated with steep rocky outcrops and narrow ledges (NMFS 2004a).
-Mature scarlet king crabs are caught incidentally in the golden king crab and grooved Tanner crab fisheries (NMFS 2004a).
+Mature scarlet king crabs are caught incidentally in the golden king crab and Tanner crab fisheries (NMFS 2004a).
 Scarlet king crab males larger than or equal to five and one-half inches in CW may be taken as incidental harvest up to 20% of the directed fishery under the conditions of a commissioner's permit.
-Currently, ADF&G does not register vessels to fish directly for scarlet king crabs in the Bering Sea because stock size appears low.
-Retention of scarlet king crabs captured incidentally during fisheries that target other deepwater crab species will be permitted at low levels.
-Observer coverage on each vessel registered for the king crab fisheries of the Aleutian Islands has provided biological information that will be used by ADF&G to develop future management measures for scarlet king crab (ADF&G 2005).
+Currently, ADF&G does not register vessels to fish directly for scarlet king crabs in the Bering Sea because stock size appears low and not capable of supporting a directed fishery.
+Retention of scarlet king crabs captured in other deepwater crab fisheries will be permitted at low levels.
+Observer coverage on each vessel registered for the king crab fisheries of the Aleutian Islands has provided biological information that will be used by the department to develop future management measures for scarlet king crab (ADF&G 2005).